-The Company currently conducts its affairs so that securities issued by Murray Income Trust PLC can be recommended by financial advisers to ordinary retail investors in accordance with the FCA’s rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
+The Company currently conducts its affairs so that securities issued by Murray Income Trust PLC can be recommended by financial advisers to ordinary retail investors in accordance with the FCA’s rules in relation to non-mainstream Pooled investment products (NMPIs) and intends to continue to do so for the foreseeable future.

 The Company’s securities are excluded from the FCA’s restrictions which apply to non-mainstream investment products because they are securities in an investment trust.

 The value of investments and the income from them may go down as well as up and investors may get back less than the amount invested.
 The tax benefits relating to ISA investments may not be maintained.
 Please refer to the Key Facts documents contained in the ISA/Share Plan Brochure & Application form for general and specific investment risks attaching to the individual trusts.Read the detailed Risk Warning

 Past performance is not a guide to future results.

 See latest monthly factsheet below for performance history.

 |Net Dividend Yield||3.92%|

 Source: Morningstar, NAV = Net Asset Value, excluding income.